nugoncal/oci-arch-spring-boot/README.md

 # oci-arch-app-mds

 MySQL Database service is a managed Database service on Oracle Cloud Infrastructure.
 In this deployment we will deploy 3 node cluster(app server) along with a Load Balancer and MySQL Database service.

-##  These app server can then be installed with an application such as mypetclinic (https://projects.spring.io/spring-petclinic/), and configured to work with MySQL.
+These app servers can then be installed with an application such as mypetclinic (https://projects.spring.io/spring-petclinic/), and configured to work with MySQL.

-## For more information please refer to https://github.com/spring-projects/spring-petclinic
+For more information please refer to https://github.com/spring-projects/spring-petclinic

 ## Terraform Provider for Oracle Cloud Infrastructure
 The OCI Terraform Provider is now available for automatic download through the Terraform Provider Registry.